luke-h1/Infra/macbook/readme.md

 <div style="background:rgba(0,0,0,0.5);padding:0.5em;">

 ## NOTES :
 run the mac-catalina.sh script first as this will install homebrew and node which if left uninstalled will cause the ansible-playbook to fail.
+The shell script is highly opiniated with regards to the options that are setup so it is worth it to fork this repo & edit the shell script to your own needs

 ## unautomated apps: